Updated: March 2021

 I remember when throat hit was a big deal.
-My first vaping experience was with a high-nicotine cigalike device, and the punch it gave me at the back of my throat was one of the main things that convinced me that vaping could really fill the role of smoking in my life.
+My first vaping experience was with a high-nicotine cigalike device.
+The punch it gave me at the back of my throat was one of the main things that convinced me that vaping could really fill the role of smoking in my life.

-Yes, I enjoyed the vapour and the nicotine, but without that slightly irritating bite to the back of your throat on the inhale, my e-cig would have felt like a toy that could have never replaced the real thing.
+Yes, I enjoyed the vapour and the nicotine.
+But without that slightly irritating bite to the back of my throat on the inhale, my e-cig would have felt like a toy that could never replaced the real thing.

 As masochistic as it sounds, I needed that harshness on the inhale to make the switch.
 If it was too pleasant, I’d have just gone back to smoking.

 The high-VG, low-nicotine juice I’m vaping right now would never have gotten me away from smoking.
 It’s more like the mellow, smooth feel of smoking a hookah pipe than the brutal, hot and harsh throat hit from a cigarette.
 The big difference, though, is that I now see this as a positive, not a negative.

 Whether you want a soft or a harsh throat hit, it’s worth learning how to tailor your vape to your preferences.
 After all, you may need a stronger throat hit to help you keep off cigarettes.
 Or you might feel like your vape is burning your throat, and need a gentler, smoother throat hit.

 In this post, we’ll look at what throat hit is and the 7 ways you can adjust throat hit.